emmabeynon/github-trello-poster/README.md

 ## Log
 **22/04/16**
 - Set up Gemfile with Sinatra, RSpec and Capybara gems
-- Added Octokit gem for interaction with the API
+- Added Octokit gem for interaction with the GitHub API
 - Set up a Trello board

 **29/04/16**